-- Singer Demi Lovato announced that she is “California sober.”
+- Singer Demi Lovato announced that they are “California sober.”

 - “California sober” is an approach to recovery that includes drinking alcohol and smoking cannabis in moderation.